AlaikKadiwar/Settlerr/README.md

-Absolutely!
-Here's a **full GitHub README template** tailored for your **CityConnect hackathon project** using **ReactJS + AWS Lambda + DynamoDB + Cognito**, with face verification and QR code features.
-This README is polished, professional, and hackathon-ready.

----

 # Settlerr 🌆

 **Settlerr** is a hackathon MVP web app designed to help **newcomers to Calgary** (international students, workers, migrants) integrate into the city, make social connections, and complete onboarding tasks.
 The app leverages **serverless AWS services**, **ReactJS frontend**, and **client-side AI** to create a safe, inclusive, and fun experience.